Australian icon Helen Reddy, who rose to international recognition with 'I Am Woman', has passed away at the age of 78.

 From a young age she was quick to join the family business, making her professional debut aged four at the old Tivoli Theatre in Perth.

-"It was instilled in me: you will be a star," she says of her parent's push for stardom in her childhood, according to an article published by People.
+"It was instilled in me: you will be a star," she said of her parent's push for stardom in her childhood, according to an article published by People.
 "So between the ages of 12 and 17, I got very rebellious and decided this was not for me.
 I was going to be a housewife and mother."

 At the age of 12, Helen withdrew from the showbiz life on the road with her parents and opted instead to live with her aunt Helen "Nell" Reddy, who was the namesake for the younger Helen, according to a New York Magazine article.